Kit

 | Advanced | No enterprise tier | $69/mo (Creator plan) | GetResponse offers webinars and course creation |

 GetResponse wins on pricing with lower entry costs and more tier options.
 Kit's pricing reflects its premium creator focus, starting at $33/month compared to GetResponse's $19/month.
 However, Kit's free plan supports up to 10,000 subscribers, making it attractive for new creators.
+Keep in mind that the cheapest plan is not always the best value.

 Who Should Choose Which?